hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 While sending requests to cluster members, the operations may fail due to various reasons.
 Read-only operations are retried by default.
 If you want to enable retrying for non-read-only operations, you can set the `redoOperation` to `true`.
 See the [Enabling Redo Operation section](#53-enabling-redo-operation).

 You can set a timeout for retrying the operations sent to a member.
-This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in the `properties` option.
+This can be provided by using the property `hazelcast.client.invocation.timeout.millis` in the `properties` option.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes:

 * Member throws an exception.
 * Connection between the client and member is closed.